 Civil unrest and political tension

-Bhutan has experienced insurgent activity, mainly in southern border areas near India.
+Bhutan has experienced insurgent activity, mainly in southern border regions.

-The Bhutan-India border area may provide refuge for armed groups who continue to carry out politically motivated violence in Assam and other north-eastern Indian states.
+Armed groups in the Bhutan India border area continue to carry out politically motivated violence in Assam and other north-eastern Indian states.
 These groups could clash with Bhutan or Indian security forces at any time.
 There have been kidnappings from border communities.
 Foreigners could be targeted.

 There are several areas of disputed territory between Bhutan and China.
 These are in remote areas not typically visited by organised tours.

 There have been three small improvised explosive device (IED) attacks in Bhutan since 2011.
 Further attacks are possible.